Best Of17 min read

 • Group messaging with tracking

-• Today Page dashboard — a prioritized daily action list that's actually useful
+• Today Page dashboard — a prioritized daily action list that actually helps

 • Integration with both Microsoft 365 and Google Workspace